-The raw food diet is a creative way of healthy eating that can potentially provide many health benefits like weight loss and reduced risk of disease.
-However, the jury is still out as to whether this way of eating is good for you in the long run.
-Some people eat raw for a week or month as a type of “cleanse,” and others choose to eat small amounts of cooked food to supplement their otherwise uncooked diet.
-In addition, supplements can be used to cover any potential nutritional gaps.
-Vitamins B12, K2, D, as well as iron, calcium, omega-3s and zinc are a few popular supplements that can help prevent nutritional deficiencies.
+The raw food diet is a creative way of healthy eating that might provide many health benefits like weight loss and reduced risk of disease.
+However, the jury is still out whether this way of eating is good for you in the long run.
+Some people eat raw for a week or month as a type of “cleanse,” and others choose to eat small amounts of cooked food to supplement their otherwise raw diet.
+In addition, you can use supplements to cover any potential nutritional gaps.
+Vitamins B12, K2, D, as well as iron, calcium, omega-3s and zinc, are a few popular supplements that can help prevent nutritional deficiencies.
 Always talk to your doctor about starting new supplements, especially if you have other medical conditions or are taking medications.

 These statements have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat, cure or prevent any disease.